OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 This means that you should check the Sales, SalesSampleData, and SelfRegister modules to validate if any Site Property needs to be changed to Multi-tenant in order to be shared among tenants.

-In this example, all Site Properties should be isolated between tenants: Nothing needs to be changed.
+In this example, all Site Properties should be isolated between tenants.
+Nothing needs to be changed.

 #### Configuring Timers

 In this example, only the SalesSampleData module contains a Timer that creates end-users for the Sales application.
-Since we want the Timer to run once for each tenant, nothing needs to be changed: the Timer inherits the ‘Is Multitenant’ property from the module.
+Since we want the Timer to run once for each tenant, nothing needs to be changed.
+The Timer inherits the ‘Is Multitenant’ property from the module.

 ### Implementing the Front Office